google/campaign-manager-bulk-uploader/README.md

 Click the button below to quickly deploy this application with Google Cloud Shell.
 Follow the on-screen instructions.

 [![Quick deployment with Google Cloud Shell](https://gstatic.com/cloudssh/images/open-btn.svg)](https://console.cloud.google.com/cloudshell/editor?cloudshell_git_repo=https%3A%2F%2Fgithub.com%2Fgoogle%2Fcampaign-manager-bulk-uploader&cloudshell_print=GOOGLE_CLOUD_SHELL.txt&cloudshell_tutorial=GOOGLE_CLOUD_SHELL.md)

+## The consent screen verification

+The credentials you create to authorize requests to both Drive and Campaign Manager's API need to have the consent screen properly configured.
+To remove the consent screen warnings the application needs to follow steps toward verification.
+The following messaging can be utilized to help pass verification:

+    This application uses `https://www.googleapis.com/auth/dfatrafficking` to handle creative and ad trafficking tasks to Campaign Manager's API.
+It uses `https://www.googleapis.com/auth/drive.readonly` to access Google Sheets that are then converted to CSV format and saved to this application as a feed that tells the application how to trafficking ads.

+    coconate@google.com from Customer Solution Engineering has built this application as a reference application.
+See: https://github.com/google/campaign-manager-bulk-uploader

 ## Authors